Ideas for bathroom lighting

 The bathroom is one of the most used rooms in the home.
-It’s where you get ready in the morning and where you can relax after a long day.
+It’s where you get ready in the morning and where you can unwind after a long day.
 With that in mind, it’s essential to choose the right lighting for it.
+With some help from B&Q, you can create a bathroom lighting scheme that helps with everyday tasks and set a mood for relaxation and indulgence.

 Before you begin

-Take time to consider a few key questions before buying.
+Take time to consider a few key questions before making your decision.

 Bathroom update or a complete refit?

-The effort and cost involved varies a lot based on the scale of your bathroom lighting project.
-Are you looking to simply replace your existing lighting and re-use the same fitting?
-Or is the entire room being re-fitted with lighting as part of a bigger room re-design?
-If it’s just a like-for-like swap, explore our range of lights in your chosen type in Tab 2.
-Or if you’re looking for ideas and inspiration for a larger-scale project, read on.
+The effort and cost involved varies a lot based on the scale of your project.
+Are you looking to simply replace your existing bathroom lighting and re-use the same fitting?
+Or is the entire room being re-fitted with lighting as part of a bigger bathroom re-design?
+In either case, taking measurements will help to give you an idea of your options.

 Consider the bathroom

-Think about its shape and size.
 Often bathrooms are the smallest room in the house, but this doesn’t have to limit your options.
-Different types of lighting can be layered together to create harmonious lighting schemes in quite compact spaces.
+Different types of lighting can be layered together to create harmonious lighting schemes in even im small bathrooms.

 Types of bathroom lighting